-For nut mix & fish mix, if we get a positive result, we would automatically do the individual allergens included in the relevant mix.
+^{}For nut mix & fish mix, if we get a positive result, we would automatically do the individual allergens included in the relevant mix.

+Document Number: LP-GEN-0016 Revision: 17

-Please request SIGEREFERRAL, and state name of allergen, for anything not on the above list.
-If the history indicates an unusual allergen, the appropriate test will be sent to the UK.
+Please request SIGEREFERRAL , and state name of above list.
+If the history indicates an unusual allergen to the UK. allergen, for anything not on the appropriate test will be sent

+Page 227 of 338